python/typing/docs/spec/concepts.rst

 The consistent subtype relation
 -------------------------------

-Given the consistency relation and the subtyping relation, we define the **consistent subtype** relation over all types.
+Given the materialization relation and the subtyping relation, we define the **consistent subtype** relation over all types.
 A type ``A`` is a consistent subtype of a type ``B`` if there exists a materialization ``A'`` of ``A`` and a materialization ``B'`` of ``B``, where ``A'`` and ``B'`` are both static types,